chochain/eForth1/README.md

 ### Different from Dr. Ting's
   * Instead of direct GPIO port manipulation with byte read/write, eForth1 calls Arduino library functions i.g.
 PINMODE = pinMode, IN = digitalRead, OUT = digitalWrite, ... for familiarity to the IDE platform.
   * eForth1 supports multi-tasking through interrupts.
-It provides a fixed frequency at 0.01Hz using Timer2.
+It provides a base frequency at 0.01Hz using Timer2.
 You assign mulply of 10ms as ISR repetition trigger period.
-For example 500 means every 5 seconds.
+For example 500 means 500 x 10ms = every 5 seconds.
 Timer1 is left free for Servo or other libraries.
   * On this 16-bit system, CLOCK will return a double number (i.e. 32-bit) which takes 2 cells off stack.
 To calculate time difference, double arithmetic is needed, i.e. using DNEGATE, D+, or D- and the conversion words D>S, S>D.
   * DELAY takes a 16-bit value.
 So, max delay time is 32767ms.
 Longer delay will have to use loops.
 Also, DELAY does not interfer with interrupts (see demos below).

-### Demos, and verify yourself at [this Wokwi project](https://wokwi.com/projects/356793878308297729)
+### Demos
-  * LED blinker (assume you have a blue LED on pin 6, and set for OUTPUT)
+  * LED blinker (assume you have a blue LED on pin 6, and set for OUTPUT, or try this at <a href="https://wokwi.com/projects/356793878308297729" target="_blank">[this Wokwi project]</a>)
     <pre>
     > : blue 6 in 1 xor 6 out ;⏎             \ create a word to toggle the blue LED
     > : blink for blue 500 delay next ;⏎     \ create a word to blink (i.e. 500ms delay)